toshiakit/MatGPT/README.md

 MatGPT is a MATLAB app powered by chatGPT class that allows you to easily access the ChatGPT API provided by OpenAI.
 With the app, you can load a list of prompts for specific use cases and engage in conversations with ease.
 If you're new to ChatGPT and prompt engineering, MatGPT is a great way to learn.
 If you're already familiar with ChatGPT, you can directly use the class.

-The app and the class are mere conduit to ChatGPT API, and you should be familiar with the limitations and risks associated with using this technology with [OpenAI terms and policies](https://openai.com/policies).
+The app and the class are mere conduit to ChatGPT API, and you should be familiar with the limitations and risks associated with using this technology as well as with [OpenAI terms and policies](https://openai.com/policies).
 You are also responsible for any fees OpenAI may charge for the use of their API.

 ## Requirements

 * **MathWorks Products (https://www.mathworks.com)**:  To use MatGPT, you need to have MATLAB R2020a or later installed on your computer.
 * **OpenAI API Key**: Additionally, you will need your own API key from [https://beta.openai.com/account/api-keys](https://beta.openai.com/account/api-keys).

-# Installation
+## Installation

 1. Download the content of this repository into a MATLAB path.
 2. Launch MATLAB